 Check out these money management tools for children, and set them on the road for sound financial management in their younger years, so they can be successful in the years to come.

 Israel Wayne is an author and conference speaker.
-He is author of the books, Full-Time Parenting: A Guide to Family-Based Discipleship, and Pitchin’ a Fit: Overcoming Angry and Stressed-Out Parenting.
+He is author of the books, Raising Them Up – Parenting For Christians, and Pitchin’ a Fit: Overcoming Angry and Stressed-Out Parenting.
 He is the Director of Family Renewal, LLC.